Skip to main content

 Energy Frontier Research Centers

-Argonne plays a key role in several U.S. Department of Energy-sponsored Energy Frontier Research Centers (EFRCs) programs.
-These integrated, multi-investigator centers involve partnerships among universities, national laboratories, nonprofit organizations, and for-profit firms that conduct fundamental research focusing on one or more “grand challenges.”
+Argonne plays a key role in several U.S. Department of Energy-sponsored Energy Frontier Research Centers (EFRCs), including leading the Advanced Materials for Energy-Water Systems (AMEWS) center.
+These integrated, multi-investigator centers involve partnerships among universities, national laboratories, nonprofit organizations and for-profit firms that conduct fundamental research focusing on one or more “grand challenges.”

 MICCoM